shadzhiyski/DentalScheduler/README.md

 ### Domain

-This layer is a place for all entities.
+This layer is a place for all entities and [specifications](https://en.wikipedia.org/wiki/Specification_pattern).
 They are basic building blocks for the system.

 ### Application